jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

 hardware for enhanced security.
 Communication with the Secure Encalve is achieved using Message Handling Units (MHUs) and shared memory.
 On system power on, the Secure Enclave boots first.
-Its software comprises of a  ROM code (TF-M BL1), Mcuboot BL2, and TrustedFirmware-M(`TF-M`_) as runtime software.
+Its software comprises of a  ROM code (TF-M BL1), MCUboot BL2, and TrustedFirmware-M(`TF-M`_) as runtime software.
 The software design on Secure Enclave follows Firmware Framework for M class processor (`FF-M`_) specification.